sodiadrhain/flutterwave-go/README.md

 # flutterwave-go
-Flutterwave go library is built for accessing the Flutterwave API
+Flutterwave go library is built for accessing the Flutterwave API.

+It is currenctly designed for the V3 API's.

 DOCUMENTATION: https://developer.flutterwave.com/docs/getting-started